-Steele was the youngest CEO in the United States to lead a $3.5 billion asset size bank located in the San Francisco Bay Area of California.
+Christa Steele became the youngest CEO in the United States to lead a $3.5 billion asset size bank located in the San Francisco Bay Area.
+Her career spans close to 25 years, which began as a bank teller while attending college.
 As a former public company CEO with $500 million in market cap and revenue in excess of $120 million annually, she improved core earnings 43% in a single calendar year, doubled the bank’s value in less than two years, and successfully led the bank’s sale for a premium in 2015.

-Steele was honored by the San Francisco Business Timesas the most influential leader in Bay Area business and by Crowe Horwath for driving significant financial performance improvement.
-For the better part of three years, she has spent her time on a variety of digital technology initiatives in and outside of financial services and serving as an advisor/board member to the C-suite and boardroom.
-Steele is a well-known speaker and thought leader of blockchain technology; digital disruption; and how blockchain, artificial intelligence, big data, and the use of predictive analytics must be considered when evaluating a company’s overall digital and corporate strategy.
+Steele was honored by the San Francisco Business Times as a most influential leader in Bay Area business and by Crowe Horwath for driving significant financial performance improvement.
+For the better part of three years, her time has been spent on a variety of digital technology initiatives in and outside of financial services.
+She is a well-known speaker and thought leader of blockchain technology, digital disruption, and why artificial intelligence, big data, and the use of predictive analytics must be considered when evaluating a company’s overall digital and corporate strategy.

 “Christa Steele brings both rich knowledge and corporate skills to our board.
 Additionally, she is based in Lodi, so she will assist with our chapter goal of increasing our geographic outreach,” said Nora Denzel, board member, NACD Northern California Chapter.